Screen Annotation for Wayland

 Install & Set Up

-Install (GNOME / RPM)
+Install (GNOME / DEB)

 Repo (auto-updates, recommended)